Skip to main content

 NIST, CAL FIRE, and IBHS developed a science-based framework for measuring wildfire exposure.
 It proves damage depends on measurable conditions, not guesswork.

-Your home survived the wildfire — but it may still be damaged.
-Extreme heat from a nearby fire can warp siding, compromise windows, damage roofing underlayment, and degrade wiring — all without visible flame contact.
-Learn what to look for.
+Your home survived, but heat from a nearby wildfire can warp siding, compromise windows, damage roofing underlayment, and degrade wiring without visible flame.

 Total Loss Insurance Claims — When Your Home Is a Complete Loss